Lindsey Graham: Israel/Palestine

 On May 11, Graham and 11 other Republican senators introduced a resolution condemning the Biden administration's actions to withhold or restrict ammunition and weapons to Israel.

 In a May 12 interview, Graham again defended bombing Hiroshima and Nagasaki to end World War II and said, "Give Israel the bombs they need to end the war.
 They can't afford to lose."
 This statement attracted international attention.
-The Independent, Al Jazeera and India Today reported that Graham suggested that a nuclear strike on Gaza should be carried out.
+The Independent, Al Jazeera, and India Today reported that Graham suggested that a nuclear strike on Gaza should be carried out.
 The South China Morning Post columnist Alex Lo wrote that the American ruling elite is becoming unhinged, bringing up one American genocide after another to justify the Israeli genocide.
 Hamas issued a statement on the remarks referring to Graham's "deep moral decline and the genocide and colonialism mentality that he harbors" and calling him "among the U.S. political elite, who align themselves with a full-fledged genocidal crime committed by the amoral Israeli army against isolated civilians".
 Iranian Foreign Ministry spokesman Nasser Kanaani said, "These horrible statements by an American senator in justifying and encouraging the use of nuclear bombs by the Zionist regime reflect the brutality of those who advocate war and disregard human rights and international resolutions."

-On May 20, in response to ICC Chief Prosecutor Karim Khan's announcement of his intention to seek arrest warrants of senior Israeli officials in connection to war crimes committed in the Israel–Hamas war, Graham called for sanctions to be placed on the ICC and said: "This outrageous decision is truly a slap in the face to the independent judiciary of Israel, which is renowned for their independence."
+On May 20, in response to ICC Chief Prosecutor Karim Khan's announcement of his intention to seek arrest warrants of senior Israeli officials in connection to their alleged responsibility in the war crimes in the Gaza war, Graham called for sanctions to be placed on the ICC and said: "This outrageous decision is truly a slap in the face to the independent judiciary of Israel, which is renowned for their independence."
 He added, "If they do this to Israel, we're next".

-On May 29, Graham met with Netanyahu and called ICJ President Nawaf Salam a "raving antisemite".
-Graham has visited Israel five times since the Hamas attack on October 7, and Netanyahu said he has no better friend for Israel than Graham.
+On May 29, Graham met with Netanyahu and called International Court of Justice (ICJ) President Nawaf Salam a "raving antisemite".
+Graham visited Israel five times after the Hamas attack on October 7, and Netanyahu said he had no better friend for Israel than Graham.

 On July 5, Graham said, "The Palestinians in Gaza are the most radicalized population on the planet, who are taught to hate Jews from birth".
 CAIR issued a statement condemning his remark.

 On November 23, Graham argued that, in response to the ICC arrest warrants for Netanyahu and Gallant, allied countries such as Canada, the UK, Germany, and France should be sanctioned if they assist the ICC.

-On June 1, 2025, in response to Greta Thunberg traveling on a ship bringing humanitarian aid to Gaza, Graham wrote on X: "Hope Greta and her friends can swim!"
+On June 1, 2025, in response to Greta Thunberg traveling on a ship bringing humanitarian aid to Gaza, Graham tweeted: "Hope Greta and her friends can swim!"
 At an August 2025 South Carolina Republican Party meeting, he said, "if America pulls the plug on Israel, God will pull the plug on us".

+In 2026, Graham coached Israeli Prime Minister Benjamin Netanyahu on how to convince President Trump to begin bombing Iran.